 So, just what’s in your mouthwash?

 Starting your day with a swish of Marseille’s Remedy Thieves’ Oil mouthwash is a great way to fight bad breath, and maintain a healthy mouth.
-My favourite recipe is super simple, and uses only three ingredients!
+My favorite recipe is super simple, and uses only three ingredients!

-A mouthwash should be strong enough to fight the bacteria and fungus that cause bad breath, but gentle enough to take internally with positive benefits.
+Mouthwash should be strong enough to fight the bacteria and fungus that cause bad breath, but gentle enough to take internally with positive benefits.

 Surprisingly to many, mainstream mouthwashes are considered external use products only, and if swallowed could have catastrophic effects on health ranging from blindness to kidney failure.

 Marseille’s Remedy can be taken internally when diluted with vinegar.
-I could go into its antioxidant properties, or how it stimulates your immune system increasing circulation, or how it’s basically more toxic to prokaryotic (bacteria) cells than eukaryotic (human) cells etc etc… but to keep it super duper simple: using this recipe daily will help eliminate halitosis and gingivitis that cause bad breath.
+I could go into its antioxidant properties, or how it stimulates your immune system increasing circulation, or how it’s basically more toxic to prokaryotic (bacteria) cells than eukaryotic (human) cells, etc, etc… but to keep it super duper simple: using this recipe daily will help eliminate halitosis and gingivitis that cause bad breath.
 And it feels great!
 Plus if a little rolls down your throat it’s not only NOT bad for you, it’s a bonus.